 Career Services is available to support students, community members, and employers.
 Visit our student services page for current information on how to access the services you need from home.Comprehensive services for planning and succeeding in your career.

 Making decisions about your current or future career is an important part of your experience at Howard Community College.
 Whether you are seeking employment opportunities, choosing a career, or choosing an academic major, the most effective decisions are made by engaging in each stage of the career development process.

-Within the center, career counselors are available on an appointment basis to assist you through each stage of the career development process.
+Career services staff are available on an appointment basis to assist you through each stage of the career development process.
 Learn more about these stages and how we can help, as follows:

 Understanding yourself and your unique skills and talents can guide you to different academic majors and careers.
 Career assessment tools will assist you in this process.
 Meet with a career counselor to obtain more information on the following assessments.

 - FOCUS-2 - a self-guided online career assessment that helps you discover your interests, personality, leisure activities, values, and skills.
 The assessment results are next matched with programs offered at HCC, as well as various occupations.
 Through FOCUS-2, you can also research and explore over 1,200 careers, and work at your own pace.
 Get started with the FOCUS-2 assessment today!
 Just be sure to remember your username and password to revisit your results.